Finding a vehicle of interest from the Investigation task

 Hover over the timeline

-Seek in the timeline
+Find in the timeline

 Click, hold, and drag the mouse along the video timeline.

-6. In the Nearby activity section, review people and vehicles in the surrounding area before and after the incident to reconstruct the scene.
+6. (Optional) In the Nearby activity section, review people and vehicles in the surrounding area before and after the incident to reconstruct the scene.

 1. Click Show more to expand the nearby activity section.